thaiquangphat/ml-pupils/README.md

 The ResNet18-based deep learning model presented in this study demonstrates high efficiency and accuracy in classifying brain MRI images.
 By leveraging residual connections, batch normalization, and dropout regularization, the model achieves 94% accuracy, significantly outperforming a conventional CNN model.
 The results highlight the effectiveness of deep residual learning in medical image classification, reinforcing its potential application in computer-aided diagnosis (CAD) systems.

-For more details about implementation, please visit this [link](src/models/ann.py)
+For more details about implementation, please visit this [link](src/models/ann.py) Training using early stopping on validation set accuracy after

 ## Genetic Algorithm (GA)